Skip to main content

 Go to your shop's Web Analytics page

 At this point, your new tracking should be working and collecting data.
-Whenever a buyer looks at one of your listings, you will be able to see it in your Google Analytics real-time reports a few seconds later.
+Whenever a buyer looks at one of your listings, you will be able to see it in your Google Analytics real-time reports shortly afterward.

-Once you have completed the steps above, go to your Google Analytics page and do the following:
+Once you have completed the steps above, go to your Google Analytics dashboard and do the following:

-Alternatively, for the tech-savvy people out there, you can check the source code of one of your Etsy listings.
+Alternatively, you can check the source code of one of your Etsy listings.
 You should see something like this:

 {